leochung/sudoku-nancy/README.md

 ## Project info

-This project is maade for my sister Nancy.
-She loved sudoku game but most of the games available online are full of ads.
+This project is made for my sister Nancy - she loved sudoku game but most of the games available online are full of ads.
 Therefore, I made one for her.

 ## Technologies are used for this project